top of page

 PRICING

-Group Classes : classes are kept to a maximum of 7 teams to make sure enough time is given to each team and we get a chance to go over scent theory and handling.
+Group Classes : classes are kept to a maximum of 6 teams ( 7 teams, depending on where they are) to make sure enough time is given to each team and we get a chance to go over scent theory and handling.
 We meet once a week for 5 weeks, regardless of the level.
 Each session one hour and 30 minutes.
 We accept ALL dogs of ALL breeds and with behavioral issues, as long as safety guidelines are followed.
 We might suggest some private sessions if a dog is having a hard time in group classes.
-Class fee is $ 250.
+Beginner classes are $ 250.
+Advanced to NW3/Elite are $ 300.

 Private Sessions: they are ideal for dogs that might not do well in group classes quite yet, handlers that prefers one to one attention and teams needing to catch up with advanced classes.
 It can be difficult to modify every search to accommodate every team when in group classes.
 We can certainly do that with private sessions.
-Each session is one hour.
-The fee is $110.
+Each session is one hour, with down time in between.
+The fee is $105.

 ***We accept Zelle as a form of payment .
 We also accept cash or checks , with payments received ahead of time to reserve any of our services. ***